-NOTICE: For Tool Changers with a control/signal module and air/valve adapters with a double solenoid valve, turn the unlatch output OFF and turn the latch output ON.
-For Tool Changers with a control/signal module and air/valve adapters with a single solenoid valve, turn the unlatch output OFF.
+NOTICE: For Tool Changers with a control/signal module and air/valve adapters with a double solenoid valve, turn the Unlatch output OFF and turn the Latch output ON.
+For Tool Changers with a control/signal module and air/valve adapters with a single solenoid valve, turn the Unlatch output OFF.

-6. If equipped with lock and unlock sensors, the lock signal should read "ON" (true) and the unlock signal should read "OFF" (false).
+6. A sufficient delay must be programmed between locking valve actuation and robot motion so that the locking process is complete before moving the robot.
+If equipped with Lock and Unlock sensors, the Lock signal should read "ON" (true) and the Unlock signal should read "OFF" (false).